maliahavlicek/what2do2day/README.md

 - Reviews
 - Users
 #### Activities
-Activities is a table to hold unique icon image and name values that users have associated with events and places.
+Activities is a table to hold a unique icon image and name values that users have associated with events and places.
 It helps with sorting events and prevents the need from carrying around two data objects in the larger Events and Places data structures.
 The purpose of an Activities object is to provide an imagery association to a category.

 | DB Key 	| Data Type 	|          Purpose          	| Form Validation 	| DB processing                                                	|
 |:------:	|:---------:	|:-------------------------:	|:---------------:	|--------------------------------------------------------------	|